-- 9. The results panel summarizes the results of the reconstruction runs.
-At the top of the panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see earlier tutorial section).
+10. The results panel summarizes the results of the reconstruction runs.
+If you are using a .out file, then at the top of the panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see earlier tutorial section).
 If averaging was run there is an estimate of the reconstruction resolution based on the Fourier shell correlation.
 In the models section there are several tabs.
-The summary tab shows the chi^2, R_g, support volume, and RSC to the reference model.
-If any model was not included in the averaging it is highlighted in red. - Verify that the Rg is close to the expected value, and that the chi2 and support volumes are relatively consistent between models. - Note: Above we show the results for 20 runs instead of the 5 in the tutorial. - 10.
+The summary tab shows the chi^2 , R_g , support volume, and RSC to the reference model.
+If any model was not included in the averaging it is highlighted in red.

+- Verify that the Rg is close to the expected value, and that the chi^2 and support volumes are relatively consistent between models. - Note: Above we show the results for 20 runs instead of the 5 in the tutorial. - 11.
 Individual model results are displayed in the numbered tabs.
-For each individual model there are plots of: the original data and the model data (scattering from density); the residual between the original data and the model data; and chi squared, R_g and support volume vs. refinement step. - Verify that the residual between the actual data and the model data is small.

-• Check that the chi squared, R_g, and support volume have all plateaued (converged) by the final steps.
+For each individual model there are plots of: the original data and the model data (scattering from density); the residual between the original data and the model data; and chi squared, R_g and support volume vs. refinement step. - Verify that the residual between the actual data and the model data is small. - \bullet Check that the chi squared, R_g , and support volume have all plateaued (converged) by the final steps.

-- 11. If the densities were averaged, the average tab will display the Fourier shell correlation vs. resolution. - Note: The reconstruction resolution is taken as the resolution in angstroms where the correlation first crosses 0.5.
+12. If the densities were averaged, the average tab will display the Fourier shell correlation vs. resolution.

-- 12. The results summary shown in Summary tab is automatically saved as a results.csv csv file, e.g. for this data as lysozyme_denss_results.csv.
-All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name. - 13.
-Click the "Close" button when you are finished looking at the results and reconstructions. - 14.
-The results from the individual DENSS runs are saved in the selected output folder as refix>xx.mrc where xx corresponds to the run number: 01, 02, etc. For this tutorial that would be lysozyme_01.mrc, lysozyme_02.mrc, etc. - 15.
+- 13. The results summary shown in Summary tab is automatically saved as a refix>denss_results.csv csv file, e.g. for this data as lysozyme_denss_results.csv.
+All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name. - 14.
+Click the "Close" button when you are finished looking at the results and reconstructions. - 15.
+The results from the individual DENSS runs are saved in the selected output folder as corresponds to the run number: 01, 02, etc. For this tutorial that would be lysozyme_01.mrc, lysozyme_02.mrc, etc. - 16.
 If averaging was done, final average density is saved in the selected output folder as refix>aver.mrc.
-For this tutorial, that would be lysozyme_aver.mrc. - 16.
+For this tutorial, that would be lysozyme_aver.mrc. - 17.
 If refinement was done, the final refined density is saved in the selected output folder as refine.mrc.
 For this tutorial that would be lysozyme_refine.mrc.